specure/ont-public-portal/README.md

 ## Pre-rendering

-To pre-render pages, to server them statically from your server, you can specify their routes in `config/<YOUR_FLAVOR>/prerender-routes.txt`, then run:
+To pre-render pages, to serve them statically later, you can specify their routes in `config/<YOUR_FLAVOR>/prerender-routes.txt`, then run:

 ```
     npm run configure <YOUR_FLAVOR> && npm run prerender:prod